-The Statement of Income and Expenditure included at Table 1 is a financial statement that measures the local government's financial performance over a specific accounting period.
-Financial performance is assessed by giving a summary of how council incurs its revenue and expenditure through both operating and non-operating activities.
-It also shows the net result incurred over a specific accounting period, typically over a fiscal year.
+The Statement of Income and Expenditure included at Table 1 is a financial statement that measures Council's financial performance over a specific accounting period.
+Financial performance is assessed by giving a summary of how Council incurs its revenue and expenditure through both operating and non-operating activities.
+It also shows the net result incurred over a specific accounting period, typically over a financial year.